XEQT ETF 2024 Review

 If you’ve checked out my Best ETFs in Canada comparison you’ll see that XEQT is at the top of the list – and it’s for good reason.
 That said, before we get too far into in-depth, I should point out right off the bat that the VEQT ETF is also a solid option, and the most important thing at the individual investor level is to just pick one and start saving!

-Personally, I like XEQT for it’s slightly lower MER and the fact that
+Personally, I like XEQT for it’s slightly lower MER and the fact that you get more exposure to developing countries (and slightly less Canadian over weighting).

 It’s like (fellow MDJ author) Kyle wrote in his comprehensive course on Canadian retirement: XEQT is the simplest, easiest, and almost-cheapest way to build an excellent portfolio.
 It can be used in an RRSP, TFSA, or a non-registered account with minimal tradeoffs and the incredibly important concept of fast/easy convenience.